The Mathematics Test of COMPASS

 - Try to double check your answers in the exam at the start of the test.
 This is because the questions in basic math might not repeat if you answer them correctly.
 Thus, you will be placed in a better placement domain.

-- Try to work through as many practice tests as possible for the COMPASS exam math section.
-This will ensure that you are familiar with the section during the actual test.
+- Try to work through as many practice tests as possible so that you score well in this section.
+This will also ensure that you are familiar with the section during the actual test.

 - Make a cheat sheet of all the important formulas required in the exams.
 Keep going through the cheat sheet until the start of the exam.
 Then write down the formulas at the beginning of the test in the scrap paper provided at the centre.
 This will ensure not wasting time to recall formulas later.

 - Make a disciplined effort to solve as many types of questions as possible from each chapter, and to make an all round effort.
-It is also important to progress through each topic of the COMPASS exam math section so as to be placed in a better placement domain.
+It is also important to progress through each topic in the syllabus so as to be placed in a better placement domain.

 - Determine a target after taking the first practice test, and work slowly towards the target checking your progress intermittently.